diamond-one/Czech_Quest/README.md

 # Learn_Czech
 A project to help people learn Czech

+# Have leaderboard say who's the champ
+# Limit leaderboard so it won't show over 3 people
 # TODO Add option to say word in a sentence and then repeat it back
-# ~~TODO if user presses shift, play sound again~~
+# TODO On correct choice, have words repeat once more in your session pool before disapearing
 # TODO add line breaks so the formating is nicer in the terminal
-# TODO Add right or wrong.
-A Simple X for wrong and a 1 for correct would be ok?
 # TODO add the 'sounds like' in the first prompt when you first see a czech word
-# TODO Spaced out repitition / Leitner System? https://github.com/open-spaced-repetition/py-fsrs
 # TODO Have hints
 # TODO have answer have the word in a sentence with the english translation of that sentence
-# TODO Have the app say the word back to you
+# ~~TODO Have the app say the word back to you~~
-# TODO add some sort of scoreboard or points system to the game
+# ~~TODO add some sort of scoreboard or points system to the game~~
 # TODO you need grammer in there somehow.
-# TODO Add user login
+# ~~TODO Add user login~~
 # TODO Add in game functions.
 If user enters
     :q to quit
     :su to swtich user
     :score to check score
     :update to update word list
-    :helo to see commands
+    :help to see commands
     :swtch to switch game
     :lang to switch langauge
-    :

-# Score ideas
-+10 for correct
--10 for incorrect
-+50 for streak of 5 in a row
-+50 Daily bonus
-+100 7-day streak
-Can go into negitives

-# Spaced Repition
-The Lietner system
-- 3 boxes... etc

 Title art from https://patorjk.com/software/taag/#p=display&f=Crawford2&t=Type%20Something%20